Welcome to Part Three of Talking Human Rights’ special series Palestinian Gandhi on Trial with our guest, Issa Amro.

 Heather: And how many times were you able to do this accompaniment?

 Issa: We did it for one month, but unfortunately the occupation denied us for maybe half of the month not to escort the kids to go to school.
 They kept declaring the area as a closed military zone for many, many days.

 Heather: You mentioned that Shuhada Street was declared a “closed military zone” after you began accompanying children to school on that street.
 Can you talk a little bit about this issue of places suddenly being declared closed military zones?
-What this means?
+What does this mean?

 Issa: That was the first military law issued after the occupation of the West Bank and the Gaza Strip in 1967.
 That law can give the army the authority to declare any area as a closed military zone.
 It gives them the authority to arrest me from four days to eight days without seeing a judge.
 They can put me in administrative detention without telling me any excuse or telling my lawyer anything about me.
 I can be put in jail for six months and six months [for years on end].
 We have around 500 Palestinians in administrative detention.
 They don’t know what they did, and they don’t know when they will be released.

-Heather: And this area that is so restricted like this, it’s restricted because there are settlers living in this area.
+Back to Shuhada Street and this highly restricted area of the street.
+It is restricted like this, because there are Israeli settlers living in this area, correct?
 So, maybe you can tell us more about the settlers, like the woman who is slapping you in the video.
 What is her status?

 Issa: She is under the Israeli civil law and I am under the military law.
 Her legal status is much higher than mine.
 So that is what is happening is that we are in the same area and we have two sets of law for different people and I consider that apartheid.
 So she had the courage to slap me and attack me many times and she’s sure that she will not be accountable for doing that.

 Heather: But there aren’t that many settlers in Hebron, are there?